 I’ve watched YouTube videos where you can see someone’s whole house, including entranceways.
 You can figure out where they live based on what other houses in the neighborhood look like or based on street signs.
 People also post videos and photos of their kids outside of easily identifiable structures, such as schools and churches.

 Speaking of kids – child predators often steal images of children from social media and blogs.
 These can be ordinary photos, at least to normal people.
-But they wind up getting exchanged among creepy and dangerous people.
+But they wind up getting exchanged among creeps.

 Consider the Effects on Other People

-Even if you’re fine with posting a lot of information about yourself, how much are you exposing about other people?
+Even if you’re fine with posting a lot of information about yourself, are you exposing too much about other people?

 There may be tension between what you think would make excellent content and what other people need for privacy.
-You may want to include your spouse in photos posted publicly, but they may have no interest in appearing online.
+You may want to include your spouse in public photos, but they may have no interest in appearing online.
 You may want your kids to feature prominently in your videos, and maybe they seem enthusiastic about it.
-But do they understand the potential pitfalls of appearing in videos that anyone can see?
+But do they understand the potential pitfalls of appearing in videos available to anyone?

-How will your content change your relationship with your loved ones?
-For instance, if you’re frequently filming the time you spend with family and friends, it changes how you interact with them.
-If you’re sharing sensitive information about your kids, such as their medical history, how will they feel about this when they get older?
+How will your content affect your relationships?
+If you frequently film interactions with family and friends, you’re changing how you talk to them, listen to them, and perceive them, and they may get frustrated by how you seem to be prioritizing your online audience.
+Also, if you share sensitive information about your kids, such as their medical history, how will they feel about your choices when they get older?